Learn What It Means to be a Wolverine

 • College Preparatory Academics

-A robust and rigorous honors, AP, and dual enrollment program is offered to our students, as well as Project Lead the Way (PLTW) courses in middle and high school.
-Our students can earn an AP Capstone™ diploma or certificate and an AP +PLTW Student Achievement Certificate.
+A robust and rigorous honors, AP, and dual enrollment program is offered to our students and Project Lead the Way (PLTW) courses in middle and high school.
+Our students can earn an AP Capstone diploma or certificate, as well as an AP and PLTW Student Achievement Certificate.

-The Catholic Entrepreneurship Program focuses on shaping the whole person and interconnecting business principles with catholic values.
+The Catholic Entrepreneurship Program focuses on shaping the whole person and interconnecting business principles with Catholic values.

 • Belen Faculty